marcm200/julia-tsa-core/README.md

 ## Purpose of this C++-code:

-Command line tool to compute polynomial Julia sets of the form z^n+A*z+c for degree 2 to 6 with a mathematical guarentee, their basins of attraction and the periodic cycles.
+Command line tool to compute polynomial Julia sets of the form z^n+A*z+c for degree 2 to 6 with a mathematical guarentee, their immediate and attraction basins of cycles and the periodic points.

 ### Disclaminer